rkimmi/freshandfruity.gallery-draft/README.md

 check out a new branch using `git checkout -b branchname`, or if the branch already exists, `git checkout branchname`.

 #### Step four
-make some changes.
-Client/components/App.jsx is a good place to start.
+make some changes. client/components/App.jsx is a good place to start. the script `dev` is listening to any changes to files, so no need to run it again. just refresh on localhost:3000 to confirm any changes.

+send your changes to github;
 `git add .` to add all changes, or `git add filename` to add only changes to a specific file,

 `git commit -m 'message about changes'`,